benbaobaoshigemi/Electron-Cloud-Visualization-REV/publication_prep/tri_party_dialogue.md

 **2. Depth & Technical Accuracy:**
 *   **Vibe Coding (Point 1):** The Reviewer is correct.
 Section 6 is a significant deviation from the standard structure of a JCE tool paper.
 It reads more like a "making of" blog post than a scientific method.
 Removing it will indeed strengthen the paper's focus.
 *   **Hybridization (Point 2):** The Reviewer's code analysis is accurate. `physics.js` calculates `hybridRadialPDF` correctly with cross-terms.
 The Reviewer's question about *what* is being visualized (single vs. sum) is a critical ambiguity in the paper that needs clarification.
 The sp³ spherical symmetry point is physically sound.
-*   **First-Principles (Point 2):** The distinction between "First-Principles" (ab initio) and STO (semi-empirical/approximate) is technically valid in computational chemistry.
+*   **Terminology Precision (Point 2):** The distinction between strong foundational claims and STO (approximate, near-HF limit) is technically valid in computational chemistry.
 The Reviewer's suggestion to be more precise is appropriate for a high-quality journal.
 *   **Competitive Analysis (Point 3):** This is a crucial omission.
 Jmol and WebMO are the standard.
 Failing to mention them weakens the paper's argument for novelty.
 The Reviewer correctly identifies the "sampling vs. static iso-surface" distinction as the key differentiator.

 **3. Conclusion:**